-Other recent performances include: The Duke in “Rigoletto” (Verona, Naples, Budapest, Los Angeles and Florence), “La Boheme” (San Francisco and Hamburg), “La Traviata” (Munich, Valencia, Moscow and Rome), Ruggero in Puccini’s “La Rondine” in Genova, Faust in Berlioz’s “La Damnation de Faust” in Mexico City’s Bellas Artes, the Teatro Colon in Buenos Aires and at the Bolshoi Theater in Moscow, Werther in Barcelona and Budapest, Des Grieux in Massenet’s “Manon” in Monte Carlo, Don Jose in “Carmen” (Tel Aviv, Lyon, Palermo and Zurich), as well as a critically acclaimed role debut as Macduff (Verdi’s “Macbeth”) in Los Angeles and later performed in Vienna.
+Other recent performances include: The Duke in “Rigoletto” (Verona, Naples, Budapest, Hamburg, Los Angeles and Florence), “La Boheme” (San Francisco and Hamburg), “La Traviata” (Munich, Valencia, Moscow, Rome and Oman), Ruggero in Puccini’s “La Rondine” in Genova, Faust in Berlioz’s “La Damnation de Faust” in Mexico City’s Bellas Artes, the Teatro Colon in Buenos Aires and at the Bolshoi Theater in Moscow, Werther in Barcelona and Budapest, Des Grieux in Massenet’s “Manon” in Monte Carlo, Don Jose in “Carmen” (Tel Aviv, Lyon, Palermo and Zurich), as well as a critically acclaimed role debut as Macduff (Verdi’s “Macbeth”) in Los Angeles and later in Vienna.

 Recent collaborations with star directors Sofia Coppola (La Traviata, with Valentino costumes) and Woody Allen (Gianni Schicchi, available in DVD and BluRay by Sony) resulted in international acclaim and all sold out performances in Los Angeles, Valencia and Rome.

 In addition to an extensive existing operatic discography, the artist’s first solo CD is available.
 “Arturo Chacón le canta a México”, features some of the most beautiful Mexican music ever written, and is accompanied by the Orquesta Filarmónica de Sonora.
 Arturo’s Mariachi recordings “De México para el Mundo” and “De mi Casa a tu Casa” were recently released, including a duet with his wife Venetia-Maria Stelliou, as well as his first ever English language recording “A Christmas Wonderland” available on all digital platforms as well as physically on Amazon.